-While the BBC and HBO seem to have cornered the market on high quality television mini-series, German broadcaster ZDF has produced Unsere Mütter, unsere Väter.
+While the BBC and HBO seem to have cornered the market on high-quality television mini-series, German broadcaster ZDF has produced Unsere Mütter, unsere Väter.
 Known as Generation War internationally, the production is a three-part mini-series.
 The show follows the lives of a group of 20-something German friends as they navigate through a world centered on World War II.
 Trepte portrays a Jewish tailor whose Christian German girlfriend is hungry for the spotlight.
 Somewhat unsurprisingly, the film has been highly controversial in Germany for its depiction of Nazi-era Germany.
-The series also stars Katharina Schüttler as his girlfriend, Tom Schilling and Volker Bruch as members of the group of friends.

 What You Don’t See

 2009’s What You Don’t See (Was Du nicht siehst) is the debut film from director and screenwriter Wolfgang Fischer.
 In the psychological thriller, Trepte portrays seventeen-year old Anton.
 Anton is struggling to deal with the suicide of his father.
 Add to that his mother’s new relationship and a difficult relationship with his siblings.
 The film also stars actor Frederick Lau.